brimdata/zed/docs/formats/zst.md

 The ZST data abstraction is built around a collection of _column streams_.

-There is one column stream for each type encountered in the input where each column stream is encoded according to its type.
+There is one column stream for each top-level type encountered in the input where each column stream is encoded according to its type.
+For top-level complex types, the embedded elements are encoded recursively in additional column streams as described below.
 For example, a record column encodes a "presence" vector encoding any null value for each field then encodes each non-null field recursively, whereas an array column encodes a "lengths" vector and encodes each